arbitrary-dev/scripts/README.md

 ### dominant-color

-Returns dominant color of supplied image
+Returns dominant color of supplied image.

 ### eject-device

-Performs all the nasty stuff of autosuspending USB, spinning down the drive and unbinding USB device
+Performs all the nasty stuff of autosuspending USB, spinning down the drive and unbinding USB device.

 Dependencies:
 - `sys-fs/udev`